Get a free, no obligation personal loan quote with rates as low as 9.99%

 Both Equifax and TransUnion offer consumers their credit reports for free (TransUnion refers to this as a Consumer Disclosure).
 Equifax also offers free credit scores to all Canadians, while TransUnion offers them for free in Quebec.

-There are also several third-party providers that offer free credit scores and reports:
+There are several other third-party providers that offer free credit scores and reports:

 CostCredit ScoreCredit Report